tissadeking/ML_fakenews_framework/README.md

 # ML_fakenews_framework
 The function fakenews has already been built and pushed and also deployed on OpenFaas as serverless function.
 It's in the repository fakenews_serverless.
-The essence of this ML framework is to be able to use the serverless function deployed on OpenFaas to training ML models.
+The essence of this ML framework is to be able to use the serverless function deployed on OpenFaas to training ML models in a distributed fashion.

 ## Steps
 Step 1: Open your terminal, clone the ML_fakenews_framework repository into your local machine.